History of Newark, New Jersey: After the riots

 The 1970s and 1980s brought continued decline.
 Middle-class residents of all races continued to flee the city.
 Between 1960 and 1990, Newark lost more than 125,000 residents, one-third of its population, leaving abandoned neighborhoods behind.
 This led certain pockets of the city to develop as domains of poverty and social isolation.
 As a result, the neighborhood demolition that began under urban renewal continued into these neighborhoods destroying hundreds of historic structures.
 Some say that whenever the media of New York needed to find some example of urban despair, they traveled to Newark.
 A writer at The New York Times Magazine said Newark is "a study in the evils, tensions, and frustrations that beset the central cities of America" and Newsweek stated that Newark was "a classic example of urban disaster."
 Late-night talk show hosts routinely made jokes at the expense of Newark's desperate situation.
 Johnny Carson once quipped "Have you heard?...The city of Newark is under arrest."

 In January 1975, an article in Harper's Magazine ranked the 50 largest American cities in 24 categories, ranging from park space to crime.
 Newark was one of the five worst in 19 out of 24 categories, and the very worst in nine.
-According to the article, only 70 percent of residents owned a telephone.
+According to the article, only 70% of residents owned a telephone.
 St. Louis, the city ranked second worst, was much farther from Newark than the cities in the top five were from each other.
 The article declared Newark as "The Worst American City" and concluded:

 The city of Newark stands without serious challenge as the worst city of all.
 It ranked among the worst cities in no fewer than nineteen of twenty-four categories, and it was dead last in nine of them...
 Newark is a city that desperately needs help.

 In 1980, the documentary, Newark: It's My Home, was released.
 Hosted by Star-Ledger investigative journalist Gordon Bishop, the film profiled three families living in the city while focusing on the future of urban America.

 While navigating these challenges, Newark had some achievements in the two and a half decades since the riots.
 In 1968, the New Community Corporation was founded.
 It has become one of the most successful community development corporations in the nation.
 By 1987, the NCC owned and managed 2,265 low-income housing units.

 Broad Street from the Prudential Financial Building.